A Residual Bootstrap for Conditional Value-at-Risk: Numerical Illustration

-The simulation results for the scenario when the $\eta_t$'s follow a standard normal distribution are tabulated in Table \ref{tab:4.2}.
-Although the error distribution underlying the QMLE is correctly specified in this case, the qualitative results stated above with regard to Table \ref{tab:4.1} persist: the RT and the SY intervals possess accurate coverage rates across sample sizes, whereas the EP interval exhibits under-coverage in samples of modest size.
-Although falling short of the nominal size, the EP intervals exhibit a tendency of improved average coverage, e.g. $83.50\%$ in the in the high-persistent T-GARCH case with $n=500$ compared to $80.45\%$ in Table \ref{tab:4.1}.
+Simulation results for the scenario when the $\eta_t$'s follow a standard normal distribution and when the model is a GARCH(1,1) and a T-GARCH(1,1), respectively, are tabulated in Tables \ref{tab:4.2} and \ref{tab:4.2a} which are given in Appendix \ref{sec add simulation}.
+Here we only note that, although the error distribution underlying the QMLE is correctly specified in this case, the qualitative results stated above with regard to Table \ref{tab:4.1} persist: the RT and the SY intervals possess accurate coverage rates across sample sizes, whereas the EP and the AS interval exhibit under-coverage in samples of rather small size with different extent.
 Moreover, we observe that the intervals are on average shorter in the Gaussian case than in the baseline case.
 This seems partially driven by a smaller variance of $\hat{\xi}_{n,\alpha}$; for $\alpha=0.05$ the asymptotic variance $\zeta_\alpha$ in \eqref{eq:4.3.6} is equal to $3.11$ in the Gaussian case compared to $5.72$ in the Student-t case with $6$ degrees of freedom.

-Table \ref{tab:4.3} focuses on the VaR at level $\alpha=0.01$ instead.
-In comparison to Table \ref{tab:4.1} it is striking that the EP interval performs worse in terms of average coverage (especially for smaller sample sizes).
-Take note that this attribute is mainly driven by differences in the right tail of the bootstrap density.
-In contrast, the average coverage of the RT and the SY interval remain varying around $90\%$ for $n\geq 5{,}000$ while a small loss of accuracy occurs in shorter samples.
-Coherent with a value of $\zeta_\alpha$ around $32$ at $\alpha=0.01$ in the Student-t case, we find the intervals for the $1\%-VaR$ to be on average considerably longer than the intervals for the $5\%-VaR$ in the baseline case.

-Increasing the intervals' nominal value from $90\%$ to $95\%$, Table \ref{tab:4.4} presents the results of the three $95\%$--bootstrap intervals for the $5\%$--VaR.
-Again, the RT and the SY intervals perform well in terms of coverage: across sample sizes their average coverages are fairly close to $95\%$.
-Once more, the EP interval falls short of the nominal coverage value, yet the discrepancy appears to be less in comparison to the baseline.
-For example in the high-persistent GARCH case with $n=500$, the EP interval falls short by $95\%-90.25\%=4.75$pp compared to $90\%-84.25\% = 5.75$pp (see Table \ref{tab:4.1}).